 How Omega 3 Fatty Acids obtained?

-According to the studies Omega 3 can be obtained by fish or fish oil supplements like menhaden, mackerel, salmon, tuna, sturgeon, anchovy, herring, sardines etc.
+According to the studies Omega 3 can be obtained by fish or fish oil supplements like menhaden, mackerel, salmon, tuna, sturgeon, anchovy, herring, sardines, etc.

-3.5 ounces of fish provide 1 gram of omega 3 fatty acids.
+4 ounces serving of fish provide 1-3 gram of omega 3 fatty acids.
 Fish oil supplements also contain Vitamin E which is used to prolong their shelf life.
 These days krill oil viewed as a viable alternative to fish oil to deliver the health benefits associated with EPA and DHA.

 On the other hand, fish oil is more familiar to general public and has been subjected to numerous studies which explored its health benefits.
 And they are: